erithion/tiril/README.md

 ## Structure

 Tiril was conceived as a server part which takes the burden of handling online dictionaries and maintaining the user database, and an unlimited number of agents which would ask a translation from the server.
-This would guarantee Tiril's presence virtually everywhere which means the user could count on the translation regardless of whether he is watching the movie, surfing the Internet in a browser or working with a textual information in any other form.
+This would guarantee Tiril's presence virtually everywhere which means the user could count on the translation regardless of whether he is watching a movie in a media player, surfing the Internet in a browser or working with a textual information in any other form or application.
 Currently Tiril consists of
 * Siril - the server with an embedded UI.
 * Viril - a [VideoLAN](https://github.com/videolan) agent to translate subtitles.
+* ...

 ### Siril